Kara Cooney: When Women Ruled The World

 Aug 23 & Aug 24

 This presentation has been rescheduled for August 23 and 24, 2020.
-If you have tickets to the March 22 or 23, 2020 presentation, please click here and you will be taken to a form where you can tell us what you’d like to do with your tickets.
+If you have tickets to the March 22 or 23, 2020 presentation, please hold on to them and use them for these dates!
+If you have any questions, contact the Ticket Office at 937-228-3630.

 When it comes to women in power, we’ve come a long way…right?
 Join Dr. Kara Cooney, professor of Egyptology, for a look at a time in ancient history when women ruled the world.
 Often neglected in the history books, these women were considered exceptions to the rule, political pawns in a patriarchal society.
 But their power and influence are undeniable.
 Cleopatra used her sexuality — and her money — to build alliances with warlords of the Roman empire.
 Neferusobek was the first woman to definitively take the title of King.
 Nefertiti is known more for her beauty than for bringing a fractured Egypt together.
 What can we learn from how these women ruled?
 Dr. Cooney shares some illuminating answers.